dawm/xTwitter/README.md

 	Twitter.authorize('username','password123',function (response) {
 		if (response !== undefined && response.username !== undefined && response.token !== undefined &&
 		    response.secret !== undefined && response.authorized !== undefined && response.authorized === true) {
-			// authorization successful
+			// Authorization successful

+			/*
-			// you will need save the following variables (in a cookie perhaps?)
+			* You will need save the following variables (in a cookie, depot.. etc perhaps?)
-			// we reuse the information during the library initilization and so that we do not have to reauthorize every time
+			* We reuse this information during the library initialization and so that
+			* we do not have to reauthorize every time
+			*/

 			userKeys.username = response.username;
 			userKeys.token = response.token;
 			userKeys.secret = response.secret;
 			userKeys.authorized = true;
 		} else {
-			// authorization failed
+			// Authorization failed
 			console.log('Authorization failed, error:'+response);
 		}
 	);